UAE Assistant Minister For Political Affairs Concludes Talks To Enhance UAE-EU Relations In Brussels - UrduPoint

 -

-UAE Assistant Minister for Political Affairs concludes talks to enhance UAE-EU relations in Brussels6 minutes ago
+UAE Assistant Minister for Political Affairs concludes talks to enhance UAE-EU relations in Brussels7 minutes ago

 -